FAQ

 How fast are deposits and withdrawals?

-- Proof generation takes approximately 20-30 seconds in your browser
+• Proof generation takes a few seconds in your browser

 Why does ZeroK use fixed pool sizes?